 Rishi joined Watsi on September 11th, 2014.
 10 other people also joined Watsi on that day!
-Rishi's most recent donation traveled 8,800 miles to support Khem, an adorable 5-month-old boy from Cambodia, to fund cataract surgery in his right eye.
+Rishi's most recent donation traveled 8,500 miles to support Katelyn, an eight-year-old girl from Kenya, to fund life-changing hearing aids to improve her hearing and speech.

 Rishi has funded healthcare for 25 patients in 4 countries.